Indianapolis Museum of Art: Westerley House and gardens

 Located just south of the museum at 3744 Spring Hollow Road in the Golden Hill neighborhood, Westerley House is the former home of George H. A. Clowes and wife Edith, and their son, Allen Clowes.
 Designed by architect Frederick Wallick and built in 1922, the four-story home consists of 20 rooms as well as a carriage house, a greenhouse, and the surrounding grounds.
 Allen Clowes died in 2000 and bequeathed the estate to the museum, intending it to serve as an event space and the home for the IMA director.
 In 2006, the estate underwent a US$2 million renovation, with a major gift of $800,000 by the Allen Whitehill Clowes Foundation and an anonymous donor.
-The renovation was headed by Indianapolis-based architects Rowland Design, construction company Shiel Sexton, and interior designer Jacqueline Anderson, who is the wife of former IMA director Maxwell Anderson.
+The renovation was headed by Indianapolis-based architects Rowland Design, construction company Shiel Sexton, and interior designer Jacqueline Anderson, who is married to former IMA director Maxwell Anderson.
 In 2007, the first floor and grounds were a space for museum events, while the IMA director and family lived on the second and third floors.
 Westerley historically served as a venue for the Clowes family to showcase their fine art collection, which eventually became the foundation for the IMA's early European collection.
 Upon the renovation, Jacqueline Anderson chose to continue the display of selected Clowes' pieces alongside the couple's collection of contemporary art.

 Charles L. Venable lived in the house during his directorship at Newfields until he left in 2021.
 Before leaving, he had stated a desire to move out of the house as part of an effort from Newfields to save money and for the director to have a less public-facing residence.
 In May 2022, about a year after his departure, the house was put on sale for $2.2 million and sold over list price within a week.